-This report provides a summary of the existing conditions analysis completed as the first phase of this effort, identifying trends and changes in the neighborhoods.
-The document is presented in five chapters following this introduction:
+Section 1 provides a summary of the existing conditions analysis completed as the first phase of this effort, identifying trends and changes in the neighborhoods.
+The existing conditions analysis includes four chapters:

-- Economic and Demographic Trends provides an overview of population and household trends, characterizing changes in the neighborhoods and the impact of those changes on housing demand. - Housing Characteristics analyzes the housing inventory and market trends to understand the current market conditions in East McKinney. - Resident Survey summarizes the key findings from a resident survey fielded during Spring and Summer 2022 to solicit feedback from East McKinney residents on challenges they are facing and what would help to overcome those challenges. - Redevelopment Context provides an overview of where growth pressures may be coming from, examining both land availability and value potential. - Takeaways and Next Steps summarizes the key themes from the analysis and outlines the project components to follow this effort.
+- ► Economic and Demographic Trends provides an overview of population and household trends, characterizing changes in the neighborhoods and the impact of those changes on housing demand. - ► Housing Characteristics analyzes the housing inventory and market trends to understand the current market conditions in East McKinney. - ▶ Resident Survey summarizes the key findings from a resident survey fielded during Spring and Summer 2022 to solicit feedback from East McKinney residents on challenges they are facing and what would help to overcome those challenges. - ► Redevelopment Context provides an overview of where growth pressures may be coming from, examining both land availability and value potential.

-In addition to the analysis, community outreach has been ongoing throughout this process.
-The resident survey is summarized in this document; in addition to survey outreach, focus groups and interviews are being conducted to gather more detailed feedback from community members and stakeholders.
+Section 2 summarizes the community outreach that took place throughout the study process.
+In addition to the resident survey summarized within the existing conditions section, focus groups and interviews were conducted to gather more detailed feedback from community members and stakeholders, and are summarized in this section.

-The final phase of this effort will incorporate the analysis presented within this report and the community feedback generated as part of this study to develop tools and strategies for the City to adopt to achieve preservation and stabilization goals for these neighborhoods.
-This will include an implementation plan, outlining phasing and other considerations for utilizing the various strategies, as well as metrics to measure success so that the City can track progress towards its goals.
+ection 3 outlines tools and strategies for the City to adopt to achieve preservation and stabilization goals for these neighborhoods.
+This is presented as an implementation plan, incorporating the analysis and community feedback conducted as part of this study and outlining phasing and other considerations for the strategies, as well as metrics to measure success so that the City can track progress towards its goals.

-Lewisville WATT ST THROCKMORTON ST La Loma McKinne GREENVILLE RD Mouzon STANDIFER ST FITZHUGH ST Rockwall Wilcox GERRISHST
+Lewisville La Loma GREENVILLE RD Mouzon STANDIFER ST FITZHUGH ST Rockwall Wilcox GERRISHST